kallsbo/cloud-builders/README.md

 ### Builders

 ##### replace-in-file
-Used for replacing ext values in files during the build.
+Used for replacing text values in files during the build.

 ##### uglify-js-folder
 Used for minifying an entire folder of JS files.